A person walks into a library.

 A woman hears from her doctor that she has only half a year to live.
 The doctor advises her to marry a beekeeper and to move with him to Minnesota.
 The woman asks: “Will this cure my illness?”
 The doctor replies: “No, but the half year will seem pretty long.”

-A traveler wandering on an island inhabited by cannibals comes upon a butcher shop.
+A traveller wandering around on a non-vegan island comes upon a butcher shop.
 This shop specialized in human brains sorted out according to source.
 The sign in the shop read:

 Artists’ Brains $9/lb